TaBByR/LibraryInventory/README.md

 # 📚 Library Inventory Management Web App

 This is a fullstack, end-to-end Maven Web Application developed in Java with traditional Spring and Hibernate for the backend.
-Then Thymeleaf, HTML, and CSS for the frontend.
+Then Thymeleaf, HTML, and CSS(Bootstrap) for the frontend.
 This application allows you to manage an inventory of books by viewing a list of them and managing individual ones (add, edit, delete).
 It also exposes a RESTful API for CRUD operations on the library inventory through the `/api/` endpoint.
 The application is deployed in Docker.

 ## 🛠️ Technologies Used
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">